-- (i) transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - b) The accounting officer must stipulate that - - (i) immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (ii) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (iii) in the case of free disposal of computer equipment, the provincial department of education must first be approached to indicate withing 30 days whether any of the local schools are interested in the equipment; and - (iv) in the case of disposal of firearms, the National Conventional Arms Control Committee has approved any sale or donation of firearms to any person or institution within or outside the Republic; - c) provide that - - immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (ii) all fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - d) where assets are traded in for other assets, the highest possible trade-in price is negotiated.
+- 42.1.
+The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act, are to be determined by council. - 42.2.
+Assets may be disposed of by - a) - transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - b) The accounting officer must stipulate that - - (i) immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (ii) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (iii) in the case of free disposal of computer equipment, the provincial department of education must first be approached to indicate withing 30 days whether any of the local schools are interested in the equipment; and - (iv) in the case of disposal of firearms, the National Conventional Arms Control Committee has approved any sale or donation of firearms to any person or institution within or outside the Republic; - c) provide that - - (i) immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (ii) all fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - d) where assets are traded in for other assets, the highest possible trade-in price is negotiated.

-41. RISK MANAGEMENT
+43. RISK MANAGEMENT

-The criteria for the identification, consideration and avoidance of potential risks in the supply chain management system, are to be determined by council

-Risk management must include -

-- a) the identification of risks on a case-by-case basis; - b) the allocation of risks to the party best suited to manage such risks; - acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - d) the management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - e) the assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.
+- 43.1.
+The criteria for the identification, consideration and avoidance of potential risks in the supply chain management system, are to be determined by council - 43.2.
+Risk management must include - a) the identification of risks on a case-by-case basis; - b) the allocation of risks to the party best suited to manage such risks; - c) acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - d) the management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - e) the assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.

-42. PERFORMANCE MANAGEMENT
+44. PERFORMANCE MANAGEMENT

-The accounting officer must establish and implement an internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes were followed and whetherthe objectives of this Policy were achieved.
+44.1.
+The accounting officer must establish and implement an internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes were followed and whether the objectives of this Policy were achieved.